50% matched deposit up to USD $5,000

 The Dally M is named after Herbert Henry “Dally” Messenger – an early pioneer for rugby league in Australia who played for Eastern Suburbs (now Sydney Roosters), New Zealand, Australia, New South Wales and Queensland.
 Messenger was clearly a jack of all trades and a star centre.

 First conceived in 1980 by the Daily Telegraph, the Dally M was considered the second-highest single player’s award, behind only the Rothman’s Medal.
 That all changed in 1998 after the ARL and Australian Super League joined forces from a bitter split to create the National Rugby League.
 From then on the Dally M Medal was the premier players award available.

-Current North Queensland Cowboys halfback Johnathan Thurston holds the record for the most Dally M wins with his collection of four.
+Former North Queensland Cowboys halfback Johnathan Thurston holds the record for the most Dally M wins with his collection of four.

 We trust the following online bookmakers with our Dally M Medal bets.
 It is always worth having multiple bookie accounts so you get the most bang for your buck.